sperte/sperte.github.io/jesusis/index.md

   <a href="/jesusis/jesustaco.jpg"><img src="/jesusis/jesustaco.jpg"></a>
 </div>

-During the official campaign period, the site received over 160,000 submissions, but it's still active today, as the JESUS IS ____ brand is still being used for books and other resources.
+During the official campaign period, the site received over 160,000 submissions, and it's still active today.
+The JESUS IS ____ brand is also still being used for books and other resources.